Eau de Parfum

 A little known fact about the author: Claude LeCoq wore only seersucker suits, known in that era as the wardrobe of the poor, and it was his gallant presence at high society dinners and prestigious sporting events that brought the fabric into popularity among the affluent in the ’20s.

-Dave: Fresh grass and oakmoss - bright green, lemony linden and dry vetiver.
+Dave: Fresh grass and oakmoss - bright green, lemony linden, grapefruit and dry vetiver.
 Cucumber garnished, summer cocktails on an ivy covered terrace - without a care in the world.

-The Soft Lawn: Linden Blossom, laurel & ivy leaves, vetiver, oakmoss, fresh tennis balls, clay court.
+The Soft Lawn: Linden Blossom, grapefruit, laurel & ivy leaves, vetiver, oakmoss, fresh tennis balls.